Generally, teachers don’t expect gifts.

 If you have a few kids at school, giving gifts to teachers and coaches can become an expensive exercise.

-Here are a few ideas of inexpensive gifts that teachers will appreciate:
+Here are a few ideas for an inexpensive gift for teacher that they will appreciate:

 - Handwritten cards, poems or stories are always appreciated by teachers.
 If you decide to put it in a frame, don’t use too large frames that the teacher doesn’t have space for.

-- Flavored coffees or teas if the teacher enjoys drinking coffee or tea.
+- Buy flavored coffees or teas if the teacher enjoys drinking coffee or tea.

 - Health foods like nuts, bottled water, or fruit.

-- Desk supplies like post-it notes, pens, notepads, stamps, and paperclips.
+- Desk supply products like post-it notes, pens, notepads, stamps, and paperclips.

 - Fun socks